Kering names Bottega Veneta's Bellettini as Saint Laurent CEO

 Italian-born Bellettini, executive director at Kering-owned brand Bottega Veneta, will start at Saint Laurent on September 1.

-Her appointment follows the overhaul of Saint Laurent in the last year by creative director Hedi Slimane, best known for the skinny menswear style he launched at Christian Dior (DIOR.PA).
+Her appointment follows the overhaul of Saint Laurent in the last year by creative director Hedi Slimane, best known for the skinny menswear style he launched at Christian Dior.

 (Reporting by Elena Berton; Editing by Louise Ireland)